Find Affordable College Courses

 60% Women

 Touro University Nevada is the 7th most popular school in the nation for students seeking a master's degree in health studies.
 Roughly 1,600 attend the school each year.
-The average in-state tuition for full-time undergraduates is $9,900 per year, while in-state graduate students, on average, pay $43,650 per year.
-For the 2020-2021 academic year, 43 master's degrees were handed out to health studies majors at Touro University Nevada.
-Of these students, 60% were women and 74% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $10,080 per year, while in-state graduate students, on average, pay $45,870 per year.
+During the most recent year for which we have data, 43 people received their master's degree in health studies from Touro University Nevada.
+Of these students, 60% were women and 66% were members of underrepresented racial-ethnic groups.

 34 Yearly Graduations

 University of St. Augustine for Health Sciences is the 8th most popular school in the nation for students seeking a master's degree in health studies.
 Roughly 4,700 attend the school each year.
-For the 2020-2021 academic year, 34 master's degrees were handed out to health studies majors at USAHS.
-Around 38% of these students were from an underrepresented racial-ethnic group, and 79% were women.
+During the most recent year for which we have data, 34 people received their master's degree in health studies from USAHS.
+About 67% of this group were women, and 67% were students from an underrepresented racial-ethnic group.

 #9